-But later that evening, as I studied the ship's next-day port-of-call, the town of Portoferraio, I suddenly realised we were headed for the island of Elba, best known beyond Italy as one of European history's most infamous prison sites.
+ship's next-day port-of-call, the town of Portoferraio, I realized we were headed for the island of Elba, best known as one of European history's most infamous prison sites.

-If you're a fact-freak, you may know that Elba is the island where Napoleon, self-proclaimed emperor of France and the scourge of Europe in the late 18th and early 19th centuries, was exiled.
 Why Elba?
+Elba is the island where Napoleon, self-proclaimed emperor of France in the late 18th and early 19th centuries, was exiled.
 If Elba's a barren, storm-tossed rock like Alcatraz (as I'd always imaged it was), I'm not wasting my day going ashore.

-But the next morning, as we sailed closer, a gentle hill appeared on the horizon with an ancient tower and walled harbour along the shore.
+But the next morning, as we sailed closer, a gentle hill appeared on the horizon with an ancient tower and walled harbor along the shore.

 Red-tiled mansions lined the water's edge where private yachts and fishing boats rode at anchor.
 Miniature cottages climbed the hill, half hidden among groves of trees.
 Elba wasn't a prison at all.

 And the shore excursions I'd expected to blow off?
 Two choices offered rich dividends.
-The first, a visit to Napoleon's intown quarters, the gardens, a museum and his country residence, would cure my ignorance.
+The first, a visit to Napoleon's in-town quarters, the gardens, a museum and his country residence, would cure my ignorance.
 Napoleon, in fact, didn't live on Elba very long, escaping within the year.
-(More fool he, considering how things turned out.)
 But the second excursion, a circle-island tour, offered a chance to see the real Elba, geography, topography, warts and all.

-Piling into the bus we were off, following a winding two-lane road across the island, stopping here and there for photos, heading for La Chiusa vineyards for fresh bread, local olive oil, cheese and fruit.
+Piling into the bus we were off, following a winding two-lane road across the island, heading for La Chiusa vineyards and a wine tasting served with fresh bread, local olive oil, cheese and fruit.
 Hillsides planted in pines and olive trees gave way to pastures, milk cows and vegetable gardens; seaside rental cottages perched above sand and pebble beaches.

-The tour ended with an hour in another tiny seaside town, Porto Azzurro nearby, leaving enough time to stretch our legs on narrow cobblestone streets, shop for souvenirs and postcards and to sit in the sun.
-Elba, it seemed, was the kind of noworry paradise where novelists go to find inspiration and the rest of us can only dream about.
+The tour ended with an hour in another tiny seaside town, Porto Azzurro nearby, leaving enough time to stretch our legs on narrow cobblestone streets, shop for souvenirs and to sit in the sun with a glass of wine.

 Sitting on the piazza, watching the slow pace of life, the residents shopping, tourists carrying backpacks and fishermen tying their boats to the dock was so pleasant I wondered why Napoleon wasn't tempted to stay.

 But the day on Elba was a testimonial to Windstar's conviction that small ships and offbeat destinations are the answer to the growing demand for more innovative and authentic cruises.